Artist's impression of the newfound planet in orbit around Alpha Cen B.

 An artist's concept of a habitable Earthlike planet in the Alpha Centauri system.
 Image by Mark Fisher.

 Alpha Centauri consists of two reasonably Sun-like stars orbiting closely about each other and possibly a third, red dwarf star, much further out.
-The two brightest components, A and B, revolve around each other once every 80 years and are separated by about 25 astronomical units (3.75 billion kilometers, or 2.3 billion miles).
+The two brightest components, A and B, revolve around each other once every 80 years and are separated by about 25 astronomical units (3.75 billion km, or 2.3 billion miles).

 Alpha Centauri A is a yellow G star similar to the Sun but about 1.5 times as bright; B is a smaller, orange K star with about half the Sun's luminosity.
 The third possible member of the system, Proxima Centauri, is a red dwarf, about 7,000 times fainter than the Sun, which, if it is truly associated with the main pair, moves in a very wide orbit with a period of millions of years.